 I processed through customs easily and started thinking of what to do.
 The mooring field was full.
 I had not checked it out before, but there are quite a few balls there, just dinghy to shore to pay the provincial park fee.
-It is right around the corner from the resort.
+(It is right around the corner from the resort and I may chose this in the future.).
 I called Port Browning which was also full.
-Although it was Labor Day weekend in the states, I had been here before at this time and never had a problem.
+Although it was Labor Day weekend in the states, I had been here before at this time and never had a problem so I was u pleasantly surprised.
 My choices for other marinas or mooring fields was limited and I suspected I would have the same problem throughout the southern Gulf Islands.

 So, anchor it had to be.
 This sounds easy enough but the thought came with a great deal of anxiety.
 I have a manual windlass and I had anchored successfully a few times with a friend, but also failed just as many times.
 I had never done it alone.

 I had been thinking about this for some time, and had actually addressed the problem before the trip in several ways.
 The windlass was manual, not made for this boat, and not positioned in a way where it was useful.
-I decided it was as useful as a hood ornament.
+It might as well be a hood ornament.
 I had 100’ of chain and a 25# CQR anchor.
 Manually putting this out and taking it back in was an exhausting process, and if it didn’t set the first time, I had lacked the stamina to try it again in times past.
-I modified my tackle in several ways.
+So, I modified my tackle in several ways.

 I looked closely at the chart for Bedwell Harbour and found 25’ areas at Medicine Beach.
 I approached with much trepidation because if this didn’t work, I wasn’t sure what I was going to do.
-I found my spot, lowered the anchor, backed up and set it.
-That was too easy.
+The anchorage contained only one derelict appeari g boat, and I found my spot, lowered the anchor, backed up and set it.
+That was too easy and a brand new experience.
 I backed up again because I didn’t believe it could be so simple, and came to a jolting halt and sprung forward – indeed set.
-Just to be sure, I used the Safe Anchor App, along with my Bad Elf GPS receiver and set a perimeter alarm…and then I waited.
+Just to be sure, I used the Safe Anchor App, along with my Bad Elf GPS receiver and set a perimeter alarm…then I waited.
 I watched for hours and as the lines on the app changed color with the time, I was relieved to see them all in the same quadrant of the perimeter.

 I stayed put, finally relaxed, and wound down with a book and some dinner.
 During that time I used the tiny bit of reception that I had to see what, if anything was at Medicine Beach.
 Visually there appeared to be a park entrance, but not much of a beach.
 The only thing I found online was that there was a Nature Sanctuary here, and a short walk up the road, a liquor store.
 That was it.
 Although the beach didn’t look like much, it was fairly populated for a Friday afternoon.